-After consideration of these factors, Commerce concludes that Whale Pass has a sufficiently stable population to support city governance.
+After consideration of these facts, as in the preliminary report, staff affirms its conclusion that Whale Pass has a sufficiently stable population to support city governance.
 AS 29.05.11(a)(4) is also met.

 3 AAC 110.040.
 Boundaries